mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_getting_started/index.md

   The Vite server watches source files for changes and can hot-reload the project while you make changes.
 - `public`: This directory contains static assets that are published during build.
   - `favicon.ico`: This is the favicon for your app.
 Currently, it's the Vue logo.
-- `index.html`: This is the template for your app.
-Your Vue app is run from this HTML page, and you can use lodash template syntax to interpolate values into it.
+- `index.html`: Your Vue app is run from this HTML page.
 - `src`: This directory contains the core of your Vue app.

   - `main.js`: this is the entry point to your application.
 Currently, this file initializes your Vue application and signifies which HTML element in the `index.html` file your app should be attached to.
 This file is often where you register global components or additional Vue libraries.